saphalpdyl/nobrainstorm/README.md

 ### Image Analysis & Enhancement

 - **Sketch Refinement**: Sketch images and scribbles; the AI analyzes content and refines or iterates via DALL-E integration.
+- **Venn Diagram**: Dynamically create a Venn Diagram from the different ideas throughout the given contenxt.

 ### Graphing